 - Pour a dash of soy sauce over grated daikon.

 - Place the daikon (now soaked in soy sauce) on top of the fish.

-- Place the fish and daikon together in mouth.
+- Place the fish and daikon together in the mouth.

 - 2 Pacific saury (sanma)

 - Rinse the fish in cold running water and pat dry.
-Sprinkle sea salt on both side of fish.
+Sprinkle salt on both sides of the fish.
 Set aside for 10 minutes.
 This will dehydrate the fish.

 - To avoid the fish skin bursting during grilling, insert a sharp knife next to the gill and score lengthwise (see below).

 - The fish has a line running across its body where you need to score so just follow that line.